camunda/camunda/.github/ISSUE_TEMPLATE/tasklist-feature.md

 ---

-name: Feature
+name: Tasklist feature
-about: This is a template to write a new feature or story related to the Epic
+about: This is a template to write a new Tasklist feature or story related to the Epic
 title: ''
-labels: kind/feature
+labels: ["kind/feature" , "component/tasklist"]
 assignees: ''

 ---